myeomans/doc2concrete/cran-comments.md

+## Version Update (0.5.0)

+added a conversion tool for UK english spellings

 ## Version Update (0.4.7)

 We caught a bug - a component function had two of its arguments reversed.

 ## Version Update (0.4.6)